Skip to content

 Heloise

-Heloise d’Argenteuil (lived from about 1100 to 1164) was the founding abbess of the Oratory of the Paraclete, founded in 1125 in Ferreux-Quincey, France.
-An influential leader in women’s monasticism, Heloise of the Paraclete was a learned woman, a nun, and a writer.
-Early in her professional career, she took Peter Abelard as her teacher and her lover.
-Academic scholarship is finally recognizing Heloise of the Paraclete to be an eminent thinker and leader in the Middle Ages and throughout all herstory.
+Héloïse d’Argenteuil (lived from about 1100 to 1164) is more properly referred to as Héloïse d’Argenteuil, Abbess of the Paraclete, but commonly just called Heloise.
+She was the founding abbess of the Oratory of the Paraclete, founded in 1125 in Ferreux-Quincey, France.
+An influential leader in women’s monasticism, Heloise was a learned woman, a nun, and a writer.
+Early in her professional career, she took Peter Abelard as her teacher and her lover and then made him her husband.
+Academic scholarship is finally recognizing Héloïse d’Argenteuil, Abbess of the Paraclete, to be an eminent thinker and leader in the Middle Ages and throughout all herstory.

 women competing with men prompts men’s self-abasement & weakness